joaquin-distance/lidar_align/README.md

 ```bash
 python scripts/preprocess_bag.py  /path/to/your/ros2bag/ --output /path/to/your/ros1bag.bag
 ```
 **Note:** Your bag file needs to contain INS data and Ouster or pointcloud data.
-The data can be downsampled if needed.
+The data can be downsampled if needed with --hz parameter.

 ---